openvinotoolkit/openvino/docs/install_guides/installing-openvino-apt.md

-# Install Intel® Distribution of OpenVINO™ Toolkit for Linux Using APT Repository
+# Install OpenVINO™ Runtime for Linux Using APT Repository

 Currently only the following ways are provided to install OpenVINO™: